ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-us.md

 Continue to follow the same steps as a classic job submission described [here](../submit-job) until you reach the [Step 10 - Consulting your job](../submit-job/#step-10-consulting-your-job).

 > [!warning]
-> If you want to be able to save your notebook files on your object storage we strongly advise to plug a **writable** volume on your job before submitting.
+> If you want to be able to save your notebook files on your object storage we strongly advise to plug a **read** and **write** volume on your job before submitting.
 That volume will be synchronized with your object storage at the end of the job.

 ### Step 4 - Access notebook URL